tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 Parsing environment variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :ref:`schema.fromenv() <config-utils-schema-fromenv>` allows getting configuration
+The :ref:`schema.fromenv() <config-utils-schema-fromenv>` function allows getting
-values from environment variables.
-The example below shows how to do this by
+configuration values from environment variables.
+The example below shows how to do
-adding a user-defined annotation ``env``:
+this by adding a user-defined annotation ``env``:

 ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/config_schema_fromenv/http_api.lua
     :language: lua